BugSplat-Git/bugsplat-unity/README.md

 Application.logMessageReceived += bugsplat.LogMessageReceived;
 ```

+### Windows Minidumps

 BugSplat can be configured to upload Windows minidumps created by the `UnityCrashHandler`.
-If your game contains Native Windows C++ plugins, `.exe`, `.dll` and `.pdb` files in the `Assets/Plugins/x86` and `Assets/Plugins/x86_64` folders they will be uploaded by BugSplat's PostBuild script and used in symbolication.
+BugSplat will automatically pull Unity Player symbols from the [Unity Symbol Server](https://docs.unity3d.com/Manual/WindowsDebugging.html).
+If your game contains Native Windows C++ plugins, `.dll` and `.pdb` files in the `Assets/Plugins/x86` and `Assets/Plugins/x86_64` folders will be uploaded by BugSplat's PostBuild script and used in symbolication.

+To enable uploading of plugin symbols, generate an OAuth2 Client ID and Client Secret on the BugSplat [Integrations](https://app.bugsplat.com/v2/settings/database/integrations) page.
+Add your Client ID and Client Secret to the `BugSplatOptions` object you generated in the [Configuration](#⚙️-configuration) section.
+Once configured, plugins will be uploaded automatically the next time you build your project.

+The methods `PostCrash`, `PostMostRecentCrash`, and `PostAllCrashes` can be used to upload minidumps to BugSplat.
+We recommend running `PostMostRecentCrash` when your game launches.

 ```cs
 StartCoroutine(bugsplat.PostCrash(new FileInfo("/path/to/crash/folder")));